slu-soc1120/syllabus/docs/grading.md

 <p>Sociological experiences are worth <strong>10%</strong> of your final grade</p>
 </div>

 Students will be required to complete two sociological experiences and write a short response paper summarizing your own experience.
 Additional details and a grading rubric are available on **[Google Classroom's](https://classroom.google.com)** 'Stream' under the 'Assignments' topic.
-"The Bus" will be due on **XXXX** and "The Suitcase" will be due on **XXXX**.
+"The Bus" will be due on **Monday, October 1^st^** and "The Suitcase" will be due on **Monday, November 5^th^**.
 Each reflection paper is worth 5% of your final grade.

 ### QHQ Papers